getAlby/mcp/README.md

 #### Use the Alby MCP server

-1. Go to settings -> Advanced settings -> Integrations
+1. Go to Settings -> Advanced settings -> Integrations
 2. Add a new remote MCP server
 3. Call it `alby`
 4. What is the SSE endpoint URI: `https://mcp.getalby.com/mcp?nwc=ENCODED_NWC_URL` (see above for instructions)